 In our programmes, students are free to personalize their programme by choosing electives from a broad range of courses.
 However, for students in the Master of Science in Health Sciences (70 EC) and the Research Master in Health Sciences (120 EC) programmes, the respective Associate Programme Director of each major has compiled a list of recommended elective courses that suit that major and will help you in your research.
 These recommended electives are listed below.

 Epidemiology

-- Causal Inference [ESP48, 1.4 EC points] - Causal Mediation Analysis [ESP69, 1.4 EC points] - Clinical Translation of Epidemiology [EL031, 2.0 EC points] - Data Science in Epidemiology [ESP80, 0.7 EC]
+- Causal Inference [ESP48, 1.4 EC points] - Causal Mediation Analysis [ESP69, 1.4 EC points] - Data Science in Epidemiology [ESP80, 0.7 EC]

 Clinical Epidemiology